-Changing Oil for Your Lower Unit in a Mercury Outboard
+Lower Unit Gear Lube Change in a Mercury Outboard

 Maintaining your Mercury outboard lower unit provides a peace of mind knowing that your boat’s motor will function efficiently when out for a day on the water.
-Mercury lower unit oil changes are an important part of maintaining an outboard motor.
-Changing the lower unit oil of a Mercury outboard provides the proper lubrication for the internal components of the motor, while removing normal shavings from the oil.
-Also having a look at the oil during an oil change will give you details on the state of the motor’s internal components.
+Mercury lower unit lube changes are an important part of maintaining an outboard motor.
+Changing the lower unit oil (gear lube) of a Mercury outboard provides the proper lubrication for the internal components of the motor, while removing normal shavings from the oil.
+Also having a look at the oil during a Mercury outboard lower unit oil change will give you details on the state of the motor’s internal components.

-First, you need to ensure that your outboard is in a vertical and upright position.
-Thereafter you will need to locate and identify both the upper and lower Fill and Drain Plugs.
+1. Prepare to Drain: First, you need to ensure that your outboard is in a vertical and upright position.
+Then you will need to locate and identify both the upper and lower Fill and Drain Plugs.
 Place an oil drainage pan beneath the outboard where you will remove the bottom drain plug.
 Some oil will begin to trickle out so you need to make sure that the oil drain pan is positioned correctly to catch the draining oil.

 Once all the oil has been completely drained, the lower unit will have to be re-filled.
 There are various tools available in order to re-fill the oil, such as squeeze bottles and tubes.
-It seems that the easiest way for most people is to use a squeeze bottle.
+It seems that the easiest way for most people is to use the Mercury pump & fill tube.

-Always ensure your oil has the following properties in order to function correctly:
+Always ensure your lower unit oil has the following properties in order to function correctly: